Tautological module and intersection theory on Hilbert schemes of nodal curves

 \end{defn} Note that a boundary datum indeed lives over the boundary of $B$; in the other direction, we can associate to any component $T_0$ of the boundary of $B$ a finite number boundary data in this sense: first consider a component $T_1$ of the normalization of $T_0\times_B\mathrm{sing}(X/B)$, which already admits a node-valued lifting $\theta_1$ to $X$, then further base-change by the normal cone of $\theta_1(T_1)$ in $X$ (which is 2:1 unramified, possibly disconnected, over $T_1$), to obtain a boundary datum as above.
 'Typically', the curve corresponding to a general point in $T_0$ will have a single node $\theta$ and then the degree of $\delta$ will be 1 or 2 depending on whether the branches along $\theta$ are distinguishable in $X$ or not (they always are distinguishable if $\theta$ is a separating node and the separated subcurves have different genera).
 Proceeding in this way and taking all components which arise, we obtain finitely many boundary data which 'cover', in an obvious sense, the entire boundary of $B$.
 Such a collection, weighted so that each boundary component $T_0$ has total weight $=1$ is called a \emph{covering system of boundary data}.

-\newsection{The tautological module} In this section we will compute arbitrary powers of the discriminant polarization $\Gamma\spr m.$ on the Hilbert scheme $X\sbr m._B$ (see \S \ref{sec-discrim}, especially \eqref{disc-via-tauto-eq}).
+\newsection{The tautological module} This section will provide a recursive procedure to compute arbitrary powers of the discriminant polarization $\Gamma\spr m.$ on the Hilbert scheme $X\sbr m._B$ (see \S \ref{sec-discrim}, especially \eqref{disc-via-tauto-eq}).
 The computation will be a by-product of a stronger result determining the (additive) \emph{tautological module} on $X\sbr m._B$, to be described informally in this introduction, and defined formally in the body of the chapter (see Definition \ref{taut-mod-def}).

 The tautological module, with its associated cycle map

 is to be defined as the $A^\bullet_\Q(B)$-vector space generated by certain basic formal symbols called \emph{tautological classes} (as described below).
 On the other hand, let